paskn/katabasia-twitter-sna/README.md

 # katabasia-twitter-sna
-Essay project for SNA class
+Essay project for the SNA class